Return to Index

 - Cholesterol-lowering medications such as statin drugs—may play an important role in decreasing chance of another heart attack or stroke.

 - Balloon angioplasty—a wire is passed through blood vessels and a device is used to open up the blocked artery.
 A stent may also be placed in the blood vessel to help keep it open.

 - Coronary artery bypass grafting (CABG)—an open surgery that uses a section of blood vessel from another part of the body to create a path around the blocked area.

 - Begin a safe exercise program .
 Follow your doctor's advice.

-- Eat a healthy diet .
-Your diet should be low in saturated fat and rich in whole grains , fruits, and vegetables .
+- Eat a healthy diet.
+Aim for a diet that is low in saturated fat and rich in whole grains, fruits, and vegetables.

-- Properly treat long-term conditions, like high blood pressure , diabetes, and high cholesterol which can affect heart health.
+- Properly manage long-term conditions, like high blood pressure , diabetes, and high cholesterol which can affect heart health.